Codecademy/docs/content/java/concepts/methods/methods.md

 Additionally they optionally include:

-- parameters: methods can no, one or multiple parameters which consist of a [data type](https://www.codecademy.com/resources/docs/java/data-types/) and a name. parameters provide values to the method which can be used in the logic of the method
+- parameters: methods can no, one or multiple parameters which consist of a [data type](https://www.codecademy.com/resources/docs/java/data-types/) and a name. parameters make it possible to provide values to the method which can be used inside the body of a method
-- modifier: modifier define in which way and from where a method is callable
+- modifier: modifiers define in which way and from which context a method is callable
 - exceptions: exceptions can be thrown by method to make the caller react to unexpected situations (i.e. a non existing file)
-- body: the body of a method contain all statements the method should execute when being called.
+- body: the body of a method contains all statements the method should execute when being called.
 The body is only optional in interfaces and abstract classes

 ## A minimal signature